 Cotton line LL25 has been developed for cultivation in the United States, Canada and Australia.
 The Office of the Gene Technology Regulator (OGTR) has granted the applicant a licence for field trials of this cotton in Australia (DIR038/2003).
-It is intended that cotton line LL25 will be used in conventional breeding programs and may therefore enter the Australian food supply as both domestic and imported food products, once LibertyLink cotton has been approved for commercial production.
+It is intended that cotton line LL25 will be used in conventional breeding programs and may therefore enter the Australian food supply as both domestic and imported food products, once it has been approved for commercial production.
+Cotton is not grown in New Zealand and therefore food from cotton line LL25 will enter the New Zealand food supply as imported, processed food products only.